 These photoreceptors contains pigments like iodopsin, porphyropsin and cyanopsin

 The blind spot is the region of the retina where blood vessels enter and the optic nerve (the nerve that connects the eye to the brain) leaves.
 Since there are no photoreceptor cells in this area, the brain cannot perceive any images that are created there.
 As a result, it is the blind zone or area with no vision.

 Fig: Blind spot

-The central thinned out area of the macula lutea is slightly depressed and possesses the highest number of cone cells.
-This is known as the yellow spot or fovea centralis and is the point of highest vision with highest acuity and resolution.
-With the increase in distance from the yellow spot to iris, the number of cone cells decreases and number of rod cells increases.
+A region known as the yellow area, or macula lutea, is the location of image creation and is located lateral to the blind spot.
+The central region of the macula lutea is thin and slightly depressed.
+This region has the highest number of cone cells.
+This region is known as the yellow spot or fovea centralis and is characterised as the point of highest vision with the highest accuracy and resolution.
+Cone cell density declines and rod cell density rises as the distance between the yellow spot to the iris increases.

 Fig: Aqueous chamber

-This chamber lies between the lens and the retina and is filled with a non-replaceable jelly-like vitreous humor which is made up of mucopolysaccharides.
-The vitreous humor is mainly responsible for maintaining the shape of the eyeball and maintaining even pressure within the eyeball.
+The vitreous chamber is present between the lens and the retina.
+This chamber is filled with a non-replaceable jelly-like substance called a vitreous humour and it is composed of mucopolysaccharides.
+The vitreous humour is primarily responsible for keeping the eyeball in shape and ensuring consistent pressure inside the eyeball.